 What is a Titanium Dental Implant?

-Why is titanium used for dental implants?
+Why use titanium for dental implants?

-Titanium has remained the metal of choice for use in prosthetics and implants placed from head to toe in humans such as pacemakers, spinal fusion cages, and hearing implants, to name a few.
+Titanium has remained the metal of choice for use in prosthetics and implants placed from head to toe in humans, such as pacemakers, spinal fusion cages, and hearing implants, to name a few.